Why Content Audits for Property Management Marketing Matter

 3. Analyze the Data

-However you collect and organize the data, you'll want to assess each piece of content and organize them into those three "decision" buckets we mention—keep, update, and delete.
+However you collect and organize the data, you'll want to assess each piece of content and organize them into three "decision" buckets — keep, update, and delete.

 Don't forget to review the FAQ pages and evergreen pillar pages.
 You'll likely be able to leave those pages alone, but it never hurts to double-check the content and look for ways to optimize them.

 4. Decide What's Next

 What do you do with the analysis?
 There are two things to do once you've analyzed your content against your goals:

 First, decide what to do on a granular level: